MooersLab/writingLogTemplateInOrg/README.md

 - [Writing log template in LaTeX (compiles on Overleaf and in Emacs)](https://github.com/MooersLab/writingLogTemplate)
 - [Writing log template in reStructuredText](https://github.com/MooersLab/writing-log-rst) reStructuredText is used by programmers for documentation.
 - [Writing log template in Markdown](https://github.com/MooersLab/writing-log-md) Markdown variant.
 Read and rendered to PDF by most good text editors.
-- [Writing log template in ODT](https://github.com/MooersLab/writing-log-odt) ODT can be read by Open Office, LibreOffice and MS Word.
+- [Writing log template in ODT](https://github.com/MooersLab/writing-log-odt) ODT can be read by Open Office, LibreOffice, and MS Word.
 - [Writing log template in DOCX for MS Word](https://github.com/MooersLab/writing-log-docx) MS Word variant.
 Probably the least suitable format for this task.
 - [Programming log in Org](https://github.com/MooersLab/programmingLogInOrg)